Trusted

 4. Every altcoin project is considered, even if it initially attracts a lot of investment and later turns out to be a scam.

-Bitcoin dominance is a handy trend analysis tool
+Bitcoin Dominance is a handy trend analysis tool

-That sums up this bitcoin dominance discussion.
-Needless to say, the cryptocurrency plays a central part in the crypto market with its roughly 65% dominance.
-The bitcoin dominance chart is a useful tool, albeit not the only one you should use.
+Needless to say, BTC plays a central role in the crypto market.
+The Bitcoin Dominance Chart is a useful tool, albeit not the only one you should use.
+Yet, if you can read the dominance and prices together, gaining actionable insights becomes easier.

 Frequently asked questions

-What does the bitcoin dominance chart show?
+What does the Bitcoin Dominance Chart show?

-What does bitcoin dominance mean?
+What does Bitcoin Dominance mean?

 What affects BTC dominance?